Pregnancy and Postnatal Physiotherapy

 • Pelvic organ prolapse

-• Separation of abdominal muscles (rectus diastasis)
+• Abdominal separation (rectus diastasis)

 • Pain with sexual activity

-• Perineal tears
+• Perineal tears and birth injuries

 • Pelvic floor muscle weakness or tightness

-• Coccyx/tailbone pain
+• Coccyx / tailbone pain

-Meet our experienced Pelvic Health Physiotherapists
+Meet our Pregnancy and Postnatal Pelvic Health Physiotherapists

 Susan Larson